natalia-schmidt/Greeting-Webpage/README.md

 # Greeting Webpage

-I made this project to practise:
+I made this project to practice:

 * How to change the css stlye using JS
 * Date object